kreutix/run-litd/README.md

 ## Server Prep

 This step prepares the server.
 A new ubuntu user with sudo access is created.
-SSH keys are added. security is tightened by disabling root login and password login.
+SSH keys are added. security is tightened by disabling root login and password authentication.
+After you run it you'll need to log into the server as the Ubuntu user via SSH.

 This step can be done by following along with the checklist file found at [/checklists/server-setup-checklist.txt](https://github.com/HannahMR/run-litd/blob/main/checklists/server-setup-checklist.txt) or by running the setup bash script at [/scripts/server_setup.sh](https://github.com/HannahMR/run-litd/blob/main/scripts/server_setup.sh)

 ### Server Prep Helper Script

-You will need to add your team's keys ssh pubkeys to the script on line 17.
+You will be propted to paste in your team's ssh keys as the script runs.

 Don't forget to make executable before trying to run it.